CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-06-02-got-critics.md

 I get criticized and laughed at when I say you can be successful and not be a workaholic.
 Many people like that is a big big lie.
 Their mentors are major workaholics.
 So they think I'm nuts.

 These suggestions from Alexandria are helpful when you get critics.
-Hopefully soon if not already because it is a sign of success.</p>
+Hopefully soon if not already because it is a sign of success.
 >What I HAVE learned is that if any of these critics get nasty with you, don't sink to their level.
 Remember that as a publisher you're also in the business of customer service.
 I typically handle it via one of these three methods:

 a) respond calmly and acknowledge their point (some people just want to be heard)<br />